Refresh Your Browser!

 MouseWorks Web Site Design

-Occasionally, after I've updated a client's web site, the client will call to say that they're still seeing the old content on their browser, and question
+Occasionally, after I've updated a client's web site, the client will contact me to say that they're still seeing the old content on their browser, and question whether

 - PC: View/Refresh or just press F5.